-MOB (Man Over Board) button Display Brightness button The brightness of the screen and When a person falls overboard, use this button to mark the own ship's position operation when the button is clicked on, so as not to unit can be switched within the range from lose the sight of the position.
-0 to100.
-For the details, refer to "3.11 MOB (Man For the details, refer to "3.9.1 Adjusting the Brightness of the Screen ".
-Over Board)".
-1 67
+MOB (Man Over Board) button

+When a person falls overboard, use this button to mark the own ship's position when the button is clicked on, so as not to lose the sight of the position.

+For the details, refer to "3.11 MOB (Man Over Board)".